Conference Table Design

 Our expert team understands that a superior conference table design perfectly marries form and function.
 We’ll work with you to incorporate embedded power and technology ports with the beauty of high-quality woods and unique materials for a table built precisely for your distinct needs.

-Ready to learn more about custom-crafted office tables?
+Ready to learn more about custom-crafted office tables designed for accessible office space?
+Check out our client buying process.
 Contact Greg Pilotti Furniture Makers today to start designing the custom conference table of your dreams!